Controllers

 ]

-Per-Field Configuration: field_config
+Per-Field Configuration: config

-field_config lets you override how a specific field behaves.
+The config key inside fields lets you override how a specific field behaves.
 It’s a hash keyed by field name whose values are option hashes:

 class Api::UsersController < ApiController